Harry Meshel: Boxing

 Meshel helped create the Ohio Boxing Commission, which eventually became the Ohio Athletic Commission.

-Since 1994, Meshel has also been a supervisor for the International Boxing Council.
+From 1994, Meshel was also a supervisor for the International Boxing Council.

 Later years

 In 1986, YSU named its new technology center Meshel Hall in his honor, as he helped secure funding for the project.
 In 1994, he received the YSU Distinguished Alumni Award.

 In 1993, Meshel resigned from the Ohio Senate to become chairman of the Ohio Democratic Party, a position he held until 1995.
 In May 2007, Ohio Governor Ted Strickland named Meshel to a nine-year term as a trustee of Youngstown State University.
-He also works as a lobbyist.
+He also worked as a lobbyist.

 He was honored for spearheading the creation of the Youngstown Historical Center of Industry and Labor, which celebrated its 15th anniversary in September 2007.

 Meshel has a street, "Meshel Way" named after him in Struthers, Ohio.
 Meshel also has a hall named after him at NEOMED.
 Meshel died on September 4, 2017.